 Community is easy to take for granted.
 Most of us have strong family connections and healthy friendships.
 Most feel as though they’re part of a group, be it community, religious, or work related.
 But it’s increasingly easy for people on the edges to withdraw and it’s easy for us to forget them.

 No, it’s comfortable to forget them.
 It’s preferred to forget them.
 It’s highly desired to forget them.
 And we have to change that.

 Holding a sign isn’t going to do anything.
 And writing your congressman will do even less.
 But you can do something today, this week, this month.
 The people you engage may not become life-long friends, and they don’t need to be, but it could be enough to keep someone away from the darkness and isolation needed to eventually think lashing out is an effective strategy for dealing with their pain.

-* Edit: Fully auto weapons are legal, but only under the strictest of conditions and at a price that makes them nigh affordable for the vast majority.
+* Edit: Fully auto weapons are legal, but only under the strictest of conditions and at a price that makes them hardly affordable for the vast majority.
 For all intents and purposes, let’s just call them banned.
-The AR-15 is not a fully auto weapon, but is confused for one based on appearance.
+The AR-15 is not a fully auto weapon, but is often confused for one based on appearance.